bcss-pm/Ubin/README.md

 # Project Ubin Phase 2 - Quorum

+This is a mirror push of https://github.com/project-ubin/ubin-quorum modified by project BLOCKTEST.

 This repository contains the source code and test scripts for the Quorum prototype in Project Ubin Phase 2.

 Ubin Phase 2 is a collaborative design and rapid prototyping project, exploring the use of Distributed Ledger Technologies (DLT) for Real-Time Gross Settlement.